Meet The Director

 Early in her career Ashley fell in love with Vestibular, Neurological & Balance Rehabilitation.
 She has vast experience treating such conditions in the Public and Private Health Sectors, here in Australia and the United Kingdom.

-Additionally to the above Ashley recently attended the 2 day Watson Headache® Institute, Level 2 Consolidation Headache Course titled “The Role of C1-C3 Cervical Afferents in Primary Headache”.
+Additionally to the above, Ashley recently attended the 2 day Watson Headache® Institute, Level 2 Consolidation Headache Course titled “The Role of C1-C3 Cervical Afferents in Primary Headache”.
 The course was held on 20th & 21st March 2021, in Adelaide, Australia and presented by Dr Dean H Watson PhD, Musculoskeletal Physiotherapist.
 For further information, go to: www.WatsonHeadache.com.

 Ashley has spent her time on the Sunshine Coast building a solid reputation within the community as a highly skilled Physiotherapist in the Neuro-Otological field.
 Ashley is now well recognised within the community among many Neurologists, ENT's, Audiologists, GP's and other Allied Health professionals.
 Due to her advanced skill set and results with patients, Ashley has had the honour of receiving referrals from places far and wide.
-Many patients travel from Gympie, Maryborough and Harvey Bay to visit Vertigo Physio and Rehab and numerous regular holiday makers from Southern States postpone their dizziness treatment until their return to Ashley here on the Sunshine Coast.
+Many patients travel from Gympie, Maryborough and Hervey Bay to visit VertiGO Physio and Rehab and numerous regular holiday makers from Southern States postpone their dizziness treatment until their return to Ashley here on the Sunshine Coast.

 Outside of work Ashley spends her time with her family (2 children, Husband & Golden Retriever- ‘Diego’) at the beach, parks or anywhere outdoors.